2

 • 1

 Instead of applying the CSS like that why not have the css in a seperate .css file, have !important on these statements.
 Then simply change the class of the colour box wrappers instead, this way the colours will override anything and they are easier to edit through a .css rather than looking through javascript for values.
-Aug 21, 2013 at 11:35
+Commented Aug 21, 2013 at 11:35

 • Thank you Daniel W, but how would you propose to actually do this?
 Each node will have a separate color.
-Aug 22, 2013 at 16:31
+Commented Aug 22, 2013 at 16:31

 • Nodes have individual identifiers #node-1 etc, so you could use those to differentiate.
 I may not be quite understanding what you're trying to do here fully.
 As a side note, Colorbox isn't very good on Mobile devices, and can be frustrating on tablets and other touchscreen devices.
 I wouldn't recommend it for content.
-Aug 22, 2013 at 16:41
+Commented Aug 22, 2013 at 16:41

 • Ah.
 Well, I tried using "article-$nid" of the opened Colorbox, but that did not change the bg color of the whole box.
-Aug 22, 2013 at 16:46
+Commented Aug 22, 2013 at 16:46

 4 Answers 4